5 min read

 National Retail Properties Inc at NAREIT REITWeek (Virtual) – 6/2

 Answer – Kevin B. Habicht: None really.
 I’ll hit a couple, I guess, along the way here as they came in.
 A question regarding whether the protests have impacted our properties.
 Not really.
 We have reports of one store in the Minneapolis area that was impacted by the looting and rioting.
 Keep in mind that our stores generally are in suburbia south.
 And so that’s — versus where a lot of the looting and rioting issues are more urban and dense areas.
-And so we don’t anticipate much issue there.
-And also, keep in mind that our properties are triple-net lease, and so it’s a tenant responsibility to put them back in good order again.
+And so we don’t anticipate many issues there.
+And also, keep in mind that our properties are triple-net leases, and so it’s a tenant’s responsibility to put them back in good order again.
 So we don’t anticipate any issues from the protests.